Yale-BIM/f21-assignments/assignment-1/README.md

     > Specific details about the fields of CameraInfo messages can be found in its [message definition](http://docs.ros.org/api/sensor_msgs/html/msg/CameraInfo.html).

-    b.
-Create a publisher for the CameraInfo messages in your node.
+    **c.** Create a publisher for the CameraInfo messages in your node.

     ```python
     # Example
     camerainfo_pub = rospy.Publisher("/virtual_camera/camera_info", CameraInfo, queue_size=10)
     ```

-    c.
-Publish a CameraInfo message whenever your node publishes an Image message.
+    **d.** Publish a CameraInfo message whenever your node publishes an Image message.
 The CameraInfo message should have the same header as the Image message.

     ```python